ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 # Recent activity

-Recent activity log summaries last actions on the repository (whatever their origin, such as Back Office, REST, CLI or CRON).
+Recent activity log summaries last actions on the repository (whatever their origin, such as Back Office, REST, migration, CLI, or CRON).

-To learn more about its interface usage and the actions logged by default, see [Recent activity in the User documentation]([[= user_doc =]]/recent_activity/recent_activity/).
+To learn more about its Back Office usage and the actions logged by default, see [Recent activity in the User documentation]([[= user_doc =]]/recent_activity/recent_activity/).

 ## Configuration and cronjob